RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/embedded-form/embedded-form.md

 :::note[Please note:]

 - In Rapid Platform, you can configure the Embedded Form via a Workflow Diagram.
 A workflow diagram has a specific section under User Task titled - "Form Details".
-You can learn more about it here. **&lt;&lt;PROVIDE LINK TO WORKFLOW PAGE&gt;&gt;
+You can learn more about it here. **<<PROVIDE LINK TO WORKFLOW PAGE>>
 :::

     ![Embedded form in workflow configuration](<Embedded form in workflow configuration.png>)